 Contact: zornado at gmail dot com

-Marilyn Zornado, a rare indigenous Portlander, is a director, motion-graphics artist, calligrapher and book artist.
+Marilyn Zornado, a rare indigenous Portlander, is a director, animator, motion-graphics artist, calligrapher and book artist.
 After a career as Senior Producer at Will Vinton Studios, a pioneering stop-motion studio in Portland Oregon, she now works full-time as an artist, combining her love of animation with book arts, both on her own projects and on commissions.
-She teaches Motion Graphics at PNCA & Book Arts & Calligraphy at OCAC. (see LinkedIn for a complete resume.)
+She teaches Motion Graphics at PNCA in the BFA program and Book Arts & Calligraphy in the PNCA Community Education Program.
+After the closure of the beloved Oregon College of Art & Craft in Spring 2019, where she had studied and taught for many years, she revamped the building that houses her studio to create ZORNADO Studio, a book arts classroom.

 Marilyn has a MFA in Computer Animation and a BA in Graphic Design.
 She lives on a houseboat on Multnomah Channel with her husband, sound engineer Alan Garren, and Ping, a Schipperke.